rectorphp/getrector-com/resources/blog/posts/2023/2023-08-21-rector-018-how-we-made-tests-seven-times-faster.md

 Job well done!

 We know there is still space to improve the container.
 Do you have some experience with Laravel container performance optimization?
-Please, roast our [container factory](https://github.com/rectorphp/rector-src/blob/main/src/DependencyInjection/LazyContainerFactory.php) to make it faster, so Rector could be run by any PHP developer on any machine.
+Please, roast our [container factory](https://github.com/rectorphp/rector-src/blob/main/src/DependencyInjection/LazyContainerFactory.php).

+We want to make it even faster, so any PHP developer can run Rector on any machine worldwide.
 Thank you!

 <br>